robOcity/better_streets/README.md

 ## Pedestrain and cyclist fatalities in Denver, CO and Seattle, WA

-The query creating a table of preliminary results of fatal accidents in Denver, CO and Seattle, WA.
-Results are saved as a set of CSV files that [PySpark](https://spark.apache.org/docs/latest/api/python/index.html#) reads concurrently to improve performance.
+Here is the SQL query I used to create the table of preliminary results and the [PySpark](https://spark.apache.org/docs/latest/api/python/index.html#)  code to save them as a set of CSV files.

 ```python
 # join the GLC and FARS dataframes